-Key audit matter How our audit addressed the key audit

-matter

-Capitalised Exploration and De velopment Expenditure

-\$11.1 million

-Refer to Note 8

-The consolidated entity owns the rights to several exploration licenses in Papua New Guinea and Queensland.
+Key audit matter How our audit addressed the key audit matter Capitalised Exploration and Development E \$11.1 million Refer to Note 8 Expenditure The consolidated entity owns the rights to several exploration licenses in Papua New Guinea and Queensland.
 Expenditure relating to these areas is capitalised and carried forward to the extent they are expected to be recovered through the successful development of the respective area or where activities in the area have not yet reached a stage that permits reasonable assessment of the existence of economically recoverable reserves.

-This area is a key audit matter due to:

-- The significance of the balance; - The inherent uncertainty of the recoverability of the amounts involved; and - The substantial amount of audit work performed.

-Our audit procedures included amongst others:

-- circumstances exist that may indicate impairment of the capitalised asset; - Performing detailed testing of source documents to ensure capitalised expenditure was allocated to the correct area of - source documents to ensure accordance with Australian - Obtaining external confirmations to ensure the exploration licences are current and accurate.
+This area is a key audit matter due to: The significance of the balance; The inherent uncertainty of the recoverability of the amounts involved; and The substantial amount of audit work performed.
+Our audit procedures included amongst others: Assessing whether any facts or circumstances exist that may indicate impairment of the capitalised asset; Performing detailed testing of source documents to ensure capitalised expenditure was allocated to the correct area of interest; Performing detailed testing of source documents to ensure expenditure was capitalised in accordance with Australian Accounting Standards; and Obtaining external confirmations to ensure the exploration licences are current and accurate.